maximmasiutin/Minecraft-Bot/Readme.md

 ## License

-This program is gistributed under the terms of GNU GPL v3.
+This program is distributed under the terms of GNU GPL v3.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.